OpenDSA/OpenDSA/RST/source/Glossary.rst

       bounds proofs, such as the proof that sorting requires :math:`\Omega(n \log n)` comparisons in the worst case.

+   depth
+     The depth of a node :math:`M` in a tree is the length of the path from the root of the tree to :math:`M`.

    dequeue
       A specialized term used to indicate removing an element from a queue.

+   descendant
+   descendants
+      In a tree, the set of all nodes that have a node :math:`A` as an :term:`ancestor` are the descendants of :math:`A`.
+      In other words, all of the nodes that can be reached from :math:`A` by progressing downwards in tree.
+      Another way to say it is: The
+      :term:`children` of :math:`A`, their children, and so on.

+   design pattern
    design patterns
       Abstractions for describing the design of programs |---| that is, the interactions of objects and classes.